-- Can you offer a loving home at this time of crisis?
+- Can you offer a loving home for Your Perfect Partner?

 - Rehoming Agreement